Cookies on Schiphol.nl

-The operation of Amsterdam Airport Schiphol remains one of the main activities of Royal Schiphol Group.
+The operation of Amsterdam Airport Schiphol is the main activitiy of Royal Schiphol Group.
 In addition, we own and operate both Rotterdam The Hague Airport and Lelystad Airport and hold a majority share in Eindhoven Airport.
 We also have a share in and/or collaborate closely with a broad range of international airports.

-Every year, our Dutch airports welcome 70 million passengers and process 1.7 million tonnes of cargo.
-We employ over 2,000 people and our aviation activities in the Netherlands provide work for a further 300,000 people.
+Every year, our Dutch airports welcome more than 79 million passengers and process over 1.7 million tonnes of cargo.
+We employ over 2,300 people and our aviation activities in the Netherlands provide work for a further 300,000 people.

-Amsterdam Airport Schiphol is the third largest European airport in terms of passengers and cargo, surpassed only by London Heathrow and Paris Charles de Gaulle.
+Amsterdam Airport Schiphol is the third largest European airport in terms of passengers, surpassed only by London Heathrow and Paris Charles de Gaulle.
+In terms of cargo volumes Schiphol is number three as well.
 Our ambition is to develop Schiphol into Europe’s Preferred Airport.

 Connecting the Netherlands is not a task we can perform on our own.
 We work in association with sector partners such as airlines, ground handlers, air traffic controllers, Customs and the Royal Netherlands Marechaussee.
 In collaboration with public transport companies, government bodies and our business partners, we have developed our airports into efficient hubs and attractive visitor and work locations.

 Corporate responsibility is crucial to our future-proofing and our day-to-day business operations.
-By 2030, Schiphol wants to be a Zer0 Waste Airport as well as the most sustainable airport in the world.
+By 2030, Schiphol aims to be a zero-waste and zero-emissions airport as well as the most sustainable airport in the world.
 Our strategic theme of Sustainable & Safe Performance guarantees corporate responsibility throughout the entire organisation.
 We take people, the environment and the local community into account in everything we do.